Luke-Fischer/TaskManagerProject/README.md

 ## Setup

 ### 1. Backend Setup (.NET)
-cd backend
-dotnet run
+`cd backend`
+`dotnet restore`
+`dotnet ef database update`
+`dotnet run`

 ### 1. Frontend Setup (React)
-cd frontend
-npm install
+`cd frontend`
+`npm install`
-npm run dev
+`npm run dev`

 ---

 ## Assumptions and Notes
-I used SQLite via Entity Framework Core for persistence.
+- I used SQLite via Entity Framework Core for persistence.

-Minimal API architecture is used for simplicity but structured cleanly with separate endpoint mapping files.
+- Minimal API architecture is used for simplicity but structured cleanly with separate endpoint mapping files.

-The "toggle completion" requirement was interpreted as status control (Todo, InProgress, Completed, Blocked).
+- The "toggle completion" requirement was interpreted as status control (Todo, InProgress, Completed, Blocked).

-Tasks can optionally be assigned to workers.
+- Tasks can optionally be assigned to workers.
 This supports extensibility but wasn't required.

-The UI is responsive and styled with dark theme + yellow accents (Ezra branding inspiration).
+- The UI is responsive and styled with dark theme + yellow accents (Ezra branding inspiration).

-Tasks can optionally be assigned to workers.
+- Tasks can optionally be assigned to workers.

-Although I didn't have time to implement a UI for deleting workers, if a worker is deleted through Postman, all tasks assigned to that worker will automatically update and show them as Unassigned in the frontend.
+- Although I didn't have time to implement a UI for deleting workers, if a worker is deleted through Postman, all tasks assigned to that worker will automatically update and show them as Unassigned in the frontend.

 ---

 ## If I Had More Time I would:

-Add authentication and authorization
+- Add authentication and authorization

-Deploy the full stack
+- Deploy the full stack

-Implement full CRUD for workers on the frontend (including editing and deletion)
+- Implement full CRUD for workers on the frontend (including editing and deletion)

-Add unit and integration tests
+- Add unit and integration tests

-Allow drag-and-drop task reordering (e.g. Kanban-style)
+- Allow drag-and-drop task reordering (e.g. Kanban-style)

-Add tags or labels for task categorization
+- Add tags or labels for task categorization

-Add an AI helper for each task that could provide comments and direction
+- Add an AI helper for each task that could provide comments and direction